GCSE equivalency tests for BCU Health, Education and Social Work

 Can I sit the online test before applying for a teacher training course at Birmingham City University?

-These tests are only available to offer holders only.
+These tests are only available to offer holders or those applying through Clearing with Birmingham City University only.
 This means you must apply, be invited to interview and be successful at interview before our academic and admissions staff will consider whether you need a GCSE equivalency test for any reason.
 You will be given the opportunity to sit the test(s) you need if it is a requirement for entry onto your course programme.

 Can I sit an online equivalency test if I am undertaking my GCSE currently?